itsjerie/itsjerie.github.io/projects/project-4.md

 # Reflection

 As the team's project manager, I helped the team get our tasks organized and kept our team on track with the deadlines.
 This task challenged my organization skills and my leadership skills.
 Giving my memebers a safe space to be open with their ideas and opinions and help moderate discussion, is one of the tasks that I had to work on for this team.

+For my contribution for this project, I worked on several parts:
+  - created the Logo
+  - helped in the aesthetics for the website
+  - added the menu data
+  - added the restaurant/vendor data
+  - created the view restaurant template for its photo, name, description, open & closing hours, location, menu, and review
+  - and more in creating the github organization, managing our project boards, and keeping the team on track of the deadlines.

 Throughout the project, our team had to collaborate in-person during class days and remotely for most of the time.
 It was challenging to describe our thought process when its only through messaging, but good thing screensharing was invented and that we could try to desribe each other's ideas virtually.